Ashton Cigars by Experience Level: First Smoke to Full Flavor

 Beginners often pick Classic because it doesn’t overpower the senses.
 Yes, stronger cigars exist, but this lets you focus on the nuances of construction, draw, and how the flavors evolve as you smoke.
 It’s a great cigar to pair with coffee or a light spirit and perfect for daytime enjoyment.

-Checklist for your first Ashton:
+Checklist for your first Ashton Classic:

-- Smooth, creamy texture
+- Smooth, creamy texture with balanced flavors

-- Notes of cedar and nuts
+- Notes of cedar, almond, and toasted nuts

-- Excellent burn and draw
+- Reliable burn and effortless draw that demonstrate excellent craftsmanship

 Ashton Aged Maduro – Mild Flavor With Dark Sweetness